Waiuku Activities You Can’t Miss

 The most popular picture spot in the Waiuku area has to be the wonderful Manukau Heads Lighthouse!
 The picturesque lighthouse is one of the few accessible lighthouses in the country where you can go inside and check out the inner workings!
 Plus, the views are sensational looking out to the coast and the brilliant blue waters.
 Discover more lighthouses worth visiting around the country in our 10 Loneliest Lighthouses in New Zealand.

-Location: 40km north of Waiuku just off Manukau Heads Road.
+Location: 40km (25 miles) north of Waiuku just off Manukau Heads Road.

 3. Check Out the Charming Architecture